jasperchongcode/fractal-rendering-c/README.md

 ## Visual Tuning Tips

-- If the image is **too dark or too bright**, use `,` and `.` to adjust the **exponential color bias**.
-This alters how quickly color intensity grows, making subtle structures more visible.
+- If the image is **too dark or too bright**, use `,` and `.` to adjust the **exponential colour bias**.
+This alters how quickly colour intensity grows, making subtle structures more visible.
 - If you see large black blobs that don’t resolve detail, increase the **maximum escape steps** using `>`.

 - For best screenshots:

-  - Adjust colors and zoom level (use both large and small zoom levels for fine adjustment).
+  - Adjust colour theme and zoom level (use both large and small zoom levels for fine adjustment).
   - Freeze animation (`a`) and lock mouse input (`m`).
   - Then press `s` to save a snapshot.